OpenBB-finance/OpenBB/website/content/excel/data-conectors.md

 =OBB.BYOD("widget_name", "backend_name")
 ```

+#### Additional notes

+- Make sure your backend's CORS settings allow requests coming from <https://excel.openbb.co>.
-> **Note:** If you are using the Excel Add-in on Mac or Office on the web with Safari browser you need to run your backend via HTTPS.
-Requests via HTTP will be blocked by the browser.
+- If you are using the Excel Add-in on Mac or Office on the web with Safari browser you need to run your backend via HTTPS.
+Requests via HTTP will be blocked by Excel.